SnowyMouse/chimera/README.md

 #### Custom chat
 The Keystone chat is crashy and broken.
 Chimera adds a replacement chat.

+#### NVIDIA camo fix
+Chimera fixes a bug where, if the GPU is an NVIDIA graphics card, it uses alpha blended camo instead of the liquid camo shader.

 ### Commands
 Chimera provides a number of extra features that can be turned on.
 Most of